christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

-Part Four: Secularization of Christianity\
+9 Secularization of Christianity\

 As well as Christianity being a slave-morality system, Fredrich Nietzsche wrote that Liberalism is a secularized Christian political-theological religion (16).
 The Reformation coincided with the invention of the Gutenberg printing press which increased literacy and this is when a myriad of Protestant sects sprung forth: the Anabaptists, the Mennonites, the Amish, the Digger Movement, the Ranters, etc., all of whom adhered to a system of communism and preached about universalism and a utopia on earth.
 Marxism was one of these sects.
 The only difference is that Marxism was the first secularized Christian sect where the belief in a supernatural god was replaced with a belief in an omnipresent government.

-7 Marxism is Secularized Christianity
+10 Marxism is Secularized Christianity

 _Nothing is easier than to give Christian asceticism a Socialist tinge.
 Has not Christianity declaimed against private property, against marriage, against the State?
 Has it not preached in the place of these, charity and poverty, celibacy and mortification of the flesh, monastic life and Mother Church?
 Christian Socialism is but the holy water with which the priest consecrates the heart-burnings of the aristocrat."_ Marx and Engels, ‘Manifesto of the Communist Party’, Selected Works, Volume 1, p 56.

 Marxism is a secularized Christian sect that replaces god with the government.
 The central organizing principle of classical Marxist economics, “from each according to his ability, to each according to his need”, was lifted verbatim from the pages of the New Testament.
 Communal property comes from Acts 4:32-35" "For from time to time those who owned land or houses sold them, brought the money from the sales and put it at the apostles’ feet, and it was distributed to anyone who had need".
 Marx's historical materialism (theory of history) is the eschatological framework of Christian orthodoxy in secularized form.
 Christian salvation is Marxian emancipation.
 The Marxist fetishization of labor mirrors Christian veneration of toil (e.g., "by the sweat of your brow").
 Marxism glorifies the downtrodden as virtuous, similar to Christianity’s Beatitudes (Matthew 5:3-12).
 Also, Marxism is built on the philosophy of liberation and universalism (17) and preys on the impoverished and outcastes of society by promising them a future utopia through the triumph of the proletariat.
 Marxism, like christianity, is also dogmatic and sectarian; both exhault collectivism over individualism; both justify violence as a catalyst for social change; both prohibit private property; "take from the rich to give to the poor", and "may the last be first", etc. If you strip away the Marxian narrative you will see that at its core it is the exact same christian divide-and-conquer population control system that is designed to weaponize the resentment of the lower classes for the overthrow of society.
 This is not a coincidence.
 Influenced by his teacher Bruno Bauer who wrote extensively about how Leftism was a secular christian cult, Karl Marx approached a Christian communist group called the 'League of the Just' (18) and got them to finance him while he came up with an atheist-compatible sect of christianity.

-8 Marxist Denominations
+11 Marxist Denominations